SkoolNotes/Taproot/2020JAP201/KBxJapSelfEval.md

 3) Goals

 My goals were to try to become more 'fluent,' in the sense that the barrier between meaning and sentence in Japanese is reduced.
 I definitely do feel that I have reduced this barrier quite a bit.

-What were your goals for this semester?
-Did you reach them?
-What are your goals for next semester?
-What topics or skills do you want to focus on next semester?
-What are your long-term goals in studying Japanese at Nueva?
-How can I help you reach those goals?
+In the next semester, I seek to continue to reduce this barrier.

 4) Do you have any other questions, comments, or requests for me?

+Despite the constant barrage of ap